Chirag-ahir/JAVA-All-Basic/README.md

 3. Protected: The access level of a protected modifier is within the package and outside the package through child class.
 If you do not make the child class, it cannot be accessed from outside the package.<br>
 4. Public: The access level of a public modifier is everywhere.
 It can be accessed from within the class, outside the class, within the package and outside the package.<br>

-What is Access specifier ?<br>
-An access specifier is a defining code element that can determine which elements of a program are allowed to access a specific variable or other piece of data.

 What is Public static void main (String args[]) ?<br>

 ![](https://media.geeksforgeeks.org/wp-content/uploads/20220105123954/Group2-660x330.jpg)